onap/dcaegen2/docs/sections/services/snmptrap/logging.rst

 Also available is the ability to modify how frequently logs are rolled to time-stamped versions (and a new empty file is started) as well as what severity level to log to program diagnostic logs.
-Files will be rolled to an archived/timestamped version hourly.
 The actual archival (to a timestamped filename) occurs when the first trap is received **in a new hour** (or minute, or day - depending on "roll_frequency" value).